koonfoon/generator-vscode-typescript-jest/README.md

 ```

 > **Note**
-> You should run `npx ncu` check and update the dependencies, as newer version may had released since the publication of this generator.
+> You should run `npx npm-check-updates` check and update the dependencies, as newer version may had released since the publication of this generator.

 ## Directory structure